ninjaframework/ninja/ninja-core/src/site/markdown/documentation/jpa.md

 Two things here are important:

  * The injected Provider for an EntityManager
- * The method that is annotated with <code>@Transactional</code>
+ * The method that is annotated with <code>@UnitOfWork</code>

 The entity manager is the key component that allows you to update / save and query data based on your models.
 But JPA has to open connections, save data, maintain caches - and you'd possibly go crazy if you'd have to manage that for each controller method yourself.
-This is what <code>@Transactional</code> is for.
+This is what <code>@UnitOfWork</code> is for.
 Simply annotate your method with that annotation and guice-persist will handle all boilerplate for you.

+But <code>@UnitOfWork</code> only handles connections and does not help you with transactions.
+This is what <code>@Transactional</code> is for. <code>@Transactional</code> automatically opens and closes transactions around the annotated method.

-Saving is also quite simple:
+Saving is also straight forward:

 <pre class="prettyprint">